JAlcocerT/JAlcocerT/content/blog/biz-knitting-app.md

 title: "Knitting patterns are all about...math?"
 date: 2025-02-17
 draft: false
-tags: ["Dev"]
+tags: ["Tinkering"]
-description: 'Creating a clothing size calculator'
+description: 'Creating a clothing size calculator.
+Using Litlyx for WebAn.'
 url: 'knitting-pattern-calculator'
 math: true
 ---